Unlocking the power of neurodiverse teams: strategies for retention & well-being

 Daphné De Troch

-learned how to create a safe work environment for and lead a team of neurodivergent people, after she was diagnosed with ADHD and ASD.
-She started Bjièn with Dietrich to help other leaders and teams embrace neurodiversity and make their workplace neuroinclusive.
+learned how to create a safe work environment for and lead a team of neurodivergent people, after she was diagnosed with ADHD and autism.
+She started Bjièn with Dietrich to help other leaders and teams with the awareness of neurodiversity and make their workplace neuroinclusive.

 is a software engineering expert turned neurodiversity consultant and trainer.
 He learnt the power of psychological safety and limiting cognitive load while leading software development teams, gradually discovering the values for his own ADHD and autistic brain.
 Today, he helps leaders and HR professionals to let their teams thrive with neurodiversity.